-- Usually, when you have moved. - If you have Medicaid. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE).
+- Usually, when you have moved.

+- If you have Medicaid.

+- If we violate our contract with you.

+- If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital.

+- If you enroll in the Program of All-inclusive Care for the Elderly (PACE).